A Jewish clandestine in Berlin 1940-1945

 Portrait de Marie Jalowicz Simon.
 L’exposition présente des extraits des enregistrements avec Marie Simon en 1997 et 1998 et du livre biographie.
 Clandestine, le témoignage d'une juive ayant survécu dans Berlin entre 1940 et 1945, éd.
 Flammarion, Paris, 2015. © Collection Heinrich Simon.

-Portrait of Marie Jalowicz Simon. © Collection Heinrich Simon.
+Portrait of Marie Jalowicz Simon. © Heinrich Simon Collection.

-Around the publication of «Clandestine» by Marie Jalowicz Simon, translated from German by Bernard Lortholary, ed.
+Around the publication of "Clandestine" by Marie Jalowicz Simon, translated from German by Bernard Lortholary, ed.
 Flammarion, 2015.
-With the support of the Foundation for the Memory of the Shoah.
+With the support of the Fondation pour la Mémoire de la Shoah.

-Marie Jalowicz Simon, a 20-year-old orphan, lived in Berlin in the 1930s.
-Born of Polish Jewish parents, she decided to stop wearing the yellow star and go into hiding in Berlin.
-In a rare testimony, written on the basis of 77 cassettes recorded by her son before his death, she recounts how she escaped until 1945 from raids, hunger and cold, especially thanks to the help of many people.
+Marie Jalowicz Simon, an orphan at 20 years old, lives in Berlin in the 1930s.
+Born of Polish Jewish parents, she decides to no longer wear the yellow star and to hide in Berlin.
+In a rare testimony, written on the basis of 77 tapes recorded by her son before his death, she tells how she escaped until 1945 to roundups, hunger and cold, thanks to the help of many people.

 In the presence of Hermann Simon, son of the author, founder and former director of the Stiftung Neue Synagoge Berlin – Centrum Judaicum.